Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

 Austin Reaves Insights vs. the Grizzlies

-- Reaves has taken 7.7 shots per game this season and made 4.0 per game, which account for 6.7% and 7.4%, respectively, of his team's total.

-- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's shots from beyond the arc.
+- He's made 1.3 threes per game, or 9.7% of his team's makes from beyond the arc this season.

-- Reaves' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.
+- Reaves' opponents, the Grizzlies, have one of the NBA's fastest tempos, ranking sixth with 104.1 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Grizzlies are the 11th-best defensive squad in the NBA, conceding 113 points per game.

-- Conceding 44.4 rebounds per game, the Grizzlies are the 21st-ranked squad in the league.
+- Allowing 113 points per game, the Grizzlies are the 11th-ranked squad in the league defensively.

-- The Grizzlies allow 26.4 assists per game, 26th-ranked in the NBA.
+- The Grizzlies concede 44.4 rebounds per game, ranking 21st in the NBA.

+- Looking at assists, the Grizzlies are ranked 26th in the league, conceding 26.4 per game.

-- The Grizzlies are the 25th-ranked team in the league at allowing threes, giving up 13 made 3-pointers per game.
+- In terms of 3-pointers, the Grizzlies are 25th in the league, conceding 13 makes per game.

 Austin Reaves vs. the Grizzlies